-A night after getting run out of the gym by the Oklahoma City Thunder because of a sorry excuse for a defensive showing, the Wizards rode into San Antonio and actually did a decent job defending the hosting Spurs.
-But an ice cold offense crippled Washington in an 106-84 loss.
+A night after getting run out of the gym by the Oklahoma City Thunder because of a sorry excuse for a defensive showing, the Wizards rode into San Antonio on Saturday and actually did a decent job defending the Spurs.
+But an ice-cold offense crippled Washington in a 106-84 loss.

-On Friday, the Wizards got a combined 69 points from Antawn Jamison, Gilbert Arenas and Caron Butler.
-Saturday night, the trio combined for just 41 points to lead a squad that posted a season-worst .333 shooting clip from the field.
-The Wizards also got outrebounded 59-44.
+On Friday, the Wizards (3-9) got a combined 69 points from Antawn Jamison, Gilbert Arenas and Caron Butler.
+On Saturday night, the trio managed just 41 points to lead a squad that shot a season-worst .333 from the field.
+The Wizards also were outrebounded 59-44.

 Arenas had a team-high 18 points against the Spurs, but his 7-for-18 shooting performance was anything but effective, and his three turnovers were one more than his assist total for the night.